This three-part blog constitutes a foundational essay for o3. Other foundational essays link from the about page of the website.

 [T]he myth of unlimited accuracy in quantitative sciences has many uses...
 With the proliferation of 'models' of all sorts in natural and social science, we must recognize a new sort of pseudo-science...where the uncertainties in the inputs must be suppressed, lest the outputs become indeterminate.
 Hence the crisis in statistics is only one manifestation of a general problem of quantitative information, where incompetence and malevolence interact to produce meaningless numbers, deceiving the experts themselves along with the public.

-Funtowicz and Ravetz1990
+Funtowicz and Ravetz, 1990

 _______________

+In 1991, Silvio Funtowicz and Jerome Ravetz published a paper titled A New Scientific Methodology for Global Environmental Issues.
 They argued that in scientific decision-making and risk evaluation, scientists and policy-makers had failed to understand the impact of indeterminacy and extreme uncertainty; decision-making and modeling was particularly problematic when "facts are uncertain, value in dispute, stakes high and decisions urgent".
 Elsewhere, they referred to neglected aspects of scientific problem-solving that involve "uncertainty, value loading, and a plurality of legitimate perspectives".**

-Funtowicz and Ravetz proposed the term and concept 'post-normal' science this realm of problematic decision-making and modeling
+Funtowicz and Ravetz proposed the term and concept 'post-normal' science this realm of problematic decision-making and modeling.

-post-normal science paradigm.
+Many policy dilemmas - especially involving the environment - demonstrate how powerful is the post-normal science paradigm.
 Climate change is a high-consequence risk we face today.
 (Truthfully, climate change is transitioning from risk to realization.
 I digress.)
 Nuclear power is a high-consequence, low-certainty risk we face today.
 In other words, climate change has the potential to impact all our lives enormously.
 Nuclear power is more subtle; a meltdown has a huge impact on its surrounding land and people but the event itself exhibits high uncertainty and possibly even indeterminacy.*** High-consequence, low-certainty risk is a classic post-normal science scenario.

 Funtowicz and Ravetz proposed at least one response to post-normal science situations: the 'extended peer community'...